-THE loss of two-thirds of the earth’s wild animals in the next four years has been blamed on their refusal to earn and save money.
+THE loss of two-thirds of the earth’s wild animals in the next eight years has been blamed on their refusal to earn and save money.

-Animals from elephants to salamanders are expected to die out completely by 2020, which is widely supposed to be because they have not worked hard enough.
+Animals from elephants to salamanders are expected to die out completely by in a decade, which is widely supposed to be because they have not worked hard enough.

 Stephen Malley of Hitchin said: “Habitat being wiped out?
 Tough all over mate.